CDOT-CV/TIM_Tools/Translators/WeatherStations/README.md

 Python Weather Stations to TIM message translator that is designed to pull messages from the CDOT Weather Stations feed and translate to TIM messages.

+Information on the CDOT Data Feeds, including how to generate an API key for access, can be found [here](https://maps.cotrip.org/help/117/Traveler-Information-Data-Feed-Access)

+Documentation for the CDOT Weather Stations feed can be found [here](https://docs.google.com/document/d/1pVDW5iRiRsAWcixw5Z9umPFRspuOUJUdH2YLpYfltP4/edit?tab=t.0#heading=h.p519ok63noko)

 ## Getting Started <a name = "getting_started"></a>

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See [deployment](#deployment) for notes on how to deploy the project on a live system.